 Above-grade flooring, despite the classy name, does not necessarily connote premium flooring.
 Rather than an indicator of quality, it is flooring that should only be installed at or above "the grade," or ground level.

-Special raised sub-floor panels like DRICore and Barricade can help mitigate below-grade moisture problems.
+Special raised sub-floor panels such as DRICore and Barricade can help mitigate below-grade moisture problems.

-Flooring that should be installed only on or above grade are always considered to be:
+Flooring that should be installed only on or above grade is always considered to be:

 - Solid Hardwood: Hardwood easily warps and splits when subjected to moisture.
 Your expensive hardwood purchase will be wasted in a basement installation.
 Keep this upstairs.
 Some flooring rated as "above-grade" can, in a pinch, go below grade, but solid hardwood is not one of them.

 - Cork: Cork is an organic product and as such is prone to rot.
 Cork is a wonderful floor covering for upstairs, though, as it is a sound dampening material.

 - Carpeting (Organic Materials): Wool carpets beautifully grace upstairs rooms.
 Below grade, they may rot or develop mold.